 Councillor Iain McLaren, Convener of Infrastructure, Regeneration and Economic Development, said: “A big thank you to everyone who took the time to enter the competition, especially our winners.
-With more than 300 entries, it was extremely difficult to pick just six names as so many of the entries made us laugh.
+With more than 300 entries, it was extremely difficult to pick just eight names, and so many of the suggestions really made us laugh.

 More than 4000 tonnes of rock salt is available to help keep West Dunbartonshire moving this winter.

-The Roads team’s fleets of gritters will continue to regularly treat every primary route, and secondary routes during longer periods of adverse weather.
+The Roads team’s fleet of gritters will continue to regularly treat every primary route, and secondary routes during longer periods of adverse weather.

-They have been on 24-hour standby since October 22, reacting when temperatures dip below freezing or if there is a risk of ice.
+The teams have been on 24-hour standby since October, reacting when temperatures dip below freezing or if there is a risk of ice.

 When severe weather conditions are forecast, the Council grits over 60 per cent of West Dunbartonshire’s public road network.

 The Greenspace team work to ensure footpaths near schools, care homes, hospitals and other priority routes are kept clear, with additional footway gritting on priority footways including near schools, healthcare centres, sheltered housing complexes and transport hubs, continuing throughout 2020/21.

 West Dunbartonshire has more than 450 roadside grit bins across the area, meaning that generally no home is more than 300 metres from a supply should it become necessary.
 This level of provision is one of the highest per heads of population in Scotland.